coolbeevip/gitlab-bot/README.md

 **`BOT_HOST` / `BOT_PORT`**

 Host and port to run the bot.
-Default values are 0.0.0.0 and 9998, respectively.
+The default values are 0.0.0.0 and 9998, respectively.

 **`BOT_GIT_EMAIL_DOMAIN`**